MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 > [!WARNING]
 > The output you choose can be written to your log file.
-> Use an output format of `none` for Azure CLI commands that return secrets such as API keys and credentials.
+> Use an output format of `none` or store command output in a variable to avoid exposing secrets such as API keys and credentials.
 > For more information, see [None output format](#none-output-format).

 ## JSON output format (default)